Report an accessibility problem

 Conflict, Foreign Policy, Human Rights, Intelligence, Peace, Policy Analysis, Security, Trade, War, diplomacy

-Do you want to change the world for the better?
-Learn about security, intelligence, diplomacy and international trade, law and institutions from faculty experts and policy practitioners.
+Turn your passion for change into global impact.
+Learn about security, intelligence and diplomacy, as well as international trade, law and institutions from faculty experts and policy practitioners.
 Develop the analytic and communication skills and awareness of global systems to enact meaningful change in the public, nonprofit and private sectors.

 Program description